Harold Barron

 Harold Earl Barron (August 29, 1894 – October 5, 1978) was an American sprinter.
 He specialized in the 110 m hurdles, in which he won a silver medal at the 1920 Summer Olympics.

-Nationally Barron won the AAU hurdles title in 1917 and 1920 and the NCAA title in 1922.
-After graduating from Pennsylvania State University he worked as an athletics coach at Mercersburg Academy, then Cascadilla School in New York, and finally at Georgia Institute of Technology.
+Nationally, Barron won the AAU hurdles title in 1917 and 1920 and the NCAA title in 1922.
+After graduating from Pennsylvania State University, he worked as an athletics coach at Mercersburg Academy, then Cascadilla School in New York, and finally at Georgia Institute of Technology.

-In 1930 Barron, along with Earl Thomson and Harry Hillman, was involved in the design of a new safer hurdle, with a view to reducing the danger of bad falls and injuries.
+In 1930, Barron, along with Earl Thomson and Harry Hillman, was involved in designing a new, safer hurdle to reduce the risk of serious falls and injuries.

+He was born in Berwyn, Pennsylvania and died in San Francisco, California.
+He and Ann Morgan Barron had one son.